 In December 2015, following the review of Fees and Charges, the Council made the decision to remove the zero tariff for Blue Badge holder within Taunton Deane Borough Council off-street Pay and Display car parks.

 When considering this action the Council recognised that customers who hold blue badges may require additional time due to their mobility issues.
 Therefore the concession that a vehicle displaying a valid blue badge shall be entitled to 1 extra hour of free parking in addition to the time allowed following payment of the appropriate charge in accordance with the scale of charges was agreed.
+This agreement applies to all Pay and Display car parks only.

 Limited disabled parking bays are available, please remember to always display the valid blue badge and time clock/disc as instructed (please see below).